-13.1.
-CIPFA's revised 2017 Prudential and Treasury Management Codes requires all local authorities, to have in place a Capital Strategy, which will provide the following:
+- 13.1.
+CIPFA's revised 2017 Prudential and Treasury Management Codes requires all local authorities, to have in place a Capital Strategy, which will provide the following: - a high-level long term overview of how capital expenditure, capital financing and treasury management activity contribute to the provision of services. - an overview of how the associated risk is managed. - the implications for future financial sustainability.

-- a high-level long-term overview of how capital expenditure, capital financing and treasury management activity contribute to the provision of services - an overview of how the associated risk is managed - the implications for future financial sustainability - 13.2.
+- 13.2.
 The aim of this Capital Strategy is to ensure a full understanding of the overall longterm policy objectives and resulting capital strategy requirements, governance procedures and risk appetite. - 13.3.
-The PFCC has a published Capital Strategy which is aligned to the Police and Crime Plan.
-The Capital Strategy will be reviewed and updated in line with the new Police, Fire and Crime Plan for 2023/24.
+NCFRA have a published Capital Strategy which is aligned to the Fire and Rescue Plan.
+The PFCC has finalised a new Police, Fire and Rescue Plan which has been published on the PFCC website.
+The Capital Strategy will be reviewed and updated in line with the new Police, Fire and Crime Plan for 2024/25.